-Why is Windows 11 Blocking?
+Why is Windows 11 blocking websites or downloads?

-When downloading a file or visiting a website, most modern browsers and security software check on safety.
+When downloading a file or visiting a website, most modern browsers and security software check for safety.
 If the software or website is known to cause trouble, including distributing viruses and hijacking the system, it will be blocked.

 Windows 11 blocking websites or downloads